gustaavv/SecureCloudInspector/README.md

 Encrypting your data before uploading to cloud drives should be a common practice.
 However, managing this process is often tedious.
 Therefore, **SecureCloudInspector** (**SCI**) comes to help you.

-Unlike other encryption tools, SCI trys to **focus on both data security and data recoverability** when it comes to cloud storage.
+Unlike other encryption tools, SCI **focuses on both data security and data recoverability** when it comes to cloud storage.

 # How to use